Railways Pension Scheme

 You should also be mindful of your tax limits when considering how much to pay into BRASS.

-You can read more about the Annual and Lifetime Allowances, as well as more general information about BRASS contributions and the impact of making changes in the Read as You Need guide for BRASS members.
+You can read more about the Annual and Lump Sum Allowances, as well as more general information about BRASS contributions and the impact of making changes in the Read as You Need guide for BRASS members.

 If you’re a Network Rail member, there is a separate guide.